 - Composed: logical extension of assembling functionality from existing applications, to composing enterprise applications from existing and public cloud applications

 - Massively custom: ability to create and maintain highly custom applications without the burden associated with code customization through linked data, composed applications, and no-code configuration

-Technology generations motivate updating of core technologies.
-For example, improvements in database management technology support Systems of Engagement, but improvements in client-server technology has very little benefit in supporting additional stages.
+Technology generations motivate the updating of core technologies.
+For example, improvements in database management technology support Systems of Engagement, but improvements in client-server technology have very little benefit in supporting additional stages.

 - How are current technologies inhibiting or enabling core government goals?